 Our medical clinic for nomads continues to treat several hundred patients each month, but pregnant women in labor typically can’t make the journey to the clinic and instead stay in their encampment giving birth with little or no assistance.
 This led to one of the highest maternal and infant mortality rates in the world.
 The foundation launched a traditional birth attendant (called matrone in Niger) training program in November 2011, not just because we saw the need for it but because the nomads asked for medical care in their encampments.
 Wherever possible, the foundation’s goal is to give the nomads the means and materials to help themselves.
 With this in mind, medical director, Dr. Bob Skankey created a program to train matrones and health care liaisons in remote nomadic communities.
-By 2015, the matrones have assisted at over 800 births with no maternal mortalities and no mortalities of children born alive.
-Dr. Bob at 85 years old decided he would not return and the local staff left to pursue other opportunities, so we found a new team…
+By 2015, the matrones had assisted at over 800 births with no maternal mortalities and no mortalities of children born alive.
+Dr. Bob at 85 years old decided he would not return and the local staff left to pursue other opportunities, so we found a new team.
+In their third year the new team has been so successful we expanded to the new community of Iferouane and doubled the number of trainees.

 The new team in 2016, updated training for 12 matrones, who reported 166 new births.